jakob-r/mbo_asd/response_to_the_reviewers.md

 > The authors propose to use Bayesian optimization (BO) to improve the efficiency of the design selection process in clinical trials.
 A set of parameters to be chose for the design optimization based on the power.
 The idea seem novel and could be a useful approach.
 However, there are several major issues and limitations of proposed methods: for example, power is often only part of measure of choosing design, other factors like study duration, and # of pts are also important.
 Also, the black-box function relay too much of the various parametric assumption of parameters, which need to be carefully decided to be more related to true clinical trial needs.
 Overall, I have the following comments for the authors.

 We agree that the power is only one measure of choosing a design.
-Therefore, the idea behind our method is that you are able to quickly find out which power you can achieve given the other fixed factors like number of patients or number of treatments #FIXME.
+Therefore, the idea behind our method is that you are able to quickly find out which power you can achieve given the other fixed factors like total sample size or number of treatments #FIXME.
 Quickly obtaining the best possible performance for a specific design choice will also help decision makers to decide how to choose the design.
---> Tim Friede (assumption of parameters, true clinical trial needs)
+--> Tim Friede (assumption of parameters, true clinical trial needs) --> We added in the outlook:  (chater) length of the study

 ### Major comments: